recolic/microsoft-intune-archlinux/README.md

 This is also a permission issue while overwritting user config with root account manually.
 Please run `chown -R YourName /home/YourName/.config` and restart the service.

-- Failed to decrypt with key:LinuxBrokerRegularUserSecretKey thumbprint
+- Failed to decrypt with key:LinuxBrokerRegularUserSecretKey thumbprint, Tried all decryption keys and decryption still fails

+Possible reason and solution:

-Run `seahorse` and make sure your **default** keyring is unlocked, and contains **valid** certificates.
+1. Run `seahorse` and make sure your **default** keyring is unlocked, and contains **valid** certificates.
+2. The cert in keyring doesn't match `microsoft-identity-broker` database.
+If you just upgraded `microsoft-identity-broker` to a newer version, remove all existing database (including `msft-identity-broker`), and do level-1 installation again.

 - Microsoft Edge crashed immediately on startup (SIGSEGV)